Travel ban may shut door for Afghan family to bring niece to US for a better life

 “We’ll have to wait and see how the travel ban and the specifics of it actually play out,” Ray said.
 “This kind of thing that they’re experiencing where family cannot be reunited is actually where it hurts the most.”

-The Taliban itself criticized Trump for the ban, with leader Hibatullah Akhundzada saying the U.S. was now the oppressor of the world.
+The Taliban have criticized Trump for the ban, with their top leader Hibatullah Akhundzada saying the U.S. was now the oppressor of the world.

 “Citizens from 12 countries are barred from entering their land — and Afghans are not allowed either,” he said on a recording shared on social media.
 “Why?
 Because they claim the Afghan government has no control over its people and that people are leaving the country.
 So, oppressor!
 Is this what you call friendship with humanity?”